To save paper & ink, use the [Hide] controls next to photos and comments

 From the 395/Line Street junction, continue west on East Line Street, and continue as it turns into Highway 168.
 From the junction to the South Lake road is 15 miles.
 Turn South on South Lake Road, and continue 5.7 miles to Parcher's Resort.
 Check for traffic and pull a U-turn.
 Go back downhill about 100 yards to a small gravel turn-out across from the Resort.
 Park and hike downhill until you see a large fallen log in the creek.
 Cross the log, and follow the old road North.
 Alternately (if you are not comfortable with the log crossing), you can park further up and use the entrance to Parcher's Resort.
 Follow the road down to an obvious fork.
 Left will get you to the old road and right will take you to Rainbow Pack Outfitters.

 About 400 yards down, just where the pavement ends and turns to dirt, look for a break in the dirt hill-side.
-Scramble up and follow a faint trail up & right to the base of the climbs.
+Follow a trail up & left to the base of the climbs.

 Trail cut-off at the end of the pavement.